Cinderella (2015 Indian film)

 Cinderella (Marathi: सिंड्रेला) is a 2015 Indian Marathi language drama film directed by Kiran Nakti and produced by Anjali Avinash Joshi.
 It is Nakti's debut as a film director.
 The film stars Rupesh Bane, Yashaswi Vengurlekar, Mangesh Desai and Sajida Khan in lead roles and was released on 4 December 2015 in India.

+Premise

+The film is based on the story of two orphan children from the slum area of Mumbai.